uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 Google and Microsoft make software used by millions of people around the world.
 Either way, whether you’re writing a program for your friends or for millions of people, you first have to find out from your customers what they actually need the software to do.

-We call anyone who has an interest in the software a *stakeholder*.
+We call anyone who has an interest in the software a {glossary-link term="stakeholder"}stakeholder{glossary-link end}.
 These are the people that you need to talk to during the analysis part of your project to find out what they need the software to do.

 Imagine that you are making a phone app that allows students to preorder food from the school cafeteria.